 - Providing stretch

 We enter the Bebras Computing Challenge and consistently perform strongly at the national level.
 We also enter the Think Computer Science Oxford Computing Challenge with national success in multiple age groups.
-We have several additional team-based competitions during the year in addition to our own internal spring-code challenges; we publish an extension booklet to students to inform them of all the opportunities to get involved.
+We have several additional team-based competitions during the year, including PCTC – The Perse’s own national team coding challenge.
+We publish an extension booklet to students to inform them of all the opportunities to get involved.

 - Beyond the classroom